Famous South African Physicians

 Died: May 29, 2005

-Hamilton Naki was a laboratory assistant who worked alongside cardiac surgeon Christiaan Barnard in South Africa.
-Despite not having a formal medical education, he was known for his dexterity with surgical equipment and his ability to teach medical students.
-Some sources claim he participated in the world's first human-to-human heart transplantation in 1967.
+Hamilton Naki was a skilled laboratory assistant to renowned cardiac surgeon Christiaan Barnard in South Africa.
+Despite lacking a formal medical education, Naki was recognized for his exceptional surgical abilities and talent for teaching medical students and physicians.
+He played a significant role in advancing organ transplant research on animals.
+Following his death, controversy arose over claims that he participated in the world's first human-to-human heart transplantation in 1967, highlighting issues of inaccurate reporting and delayed corrections by the media.

 Recommended Lists: